Achilles Tendon Repair

 Indication

-An Achilles tendon repair is often performed as treatment for a ruptured Achilles tendon.
+An Achilles tendon repair is often performed as the surgical treatment for a ruptured Achilles tendon.

 Procedure